Information-Theoretic Foundations for Machine Learning

-where $(a)$, $(b)$ follows from continuity of the KL-divergence between two multivariate normal distributions w.r.t the covariance matrix, $(c)$ follows from the fact that the trace term is upper bounded by $d$, $(d)$ follows from the matrix determinant lemma, $\epsilon = \frac{1}{m}$, and $(e)$ follows from Jensen's inequality.
+where $(a)$ follows from Lemma \ref{le:change_measure_ub}, $(b)$ follows from continuity of the KL divergence between two multivariate normal distributions w.r.t the covariance matrix, $(c)$ follows from the fact that the trace term is upper bounded by $d$, $(d)$ follows from the matrix determinant lemma, $\epsilon = \frac{1}{m}$, and $(e)$ follows from Jensen's inequality.
 The result follows. \end{proof}

-Recall that for meta-learning, the total estimation error is upper bounded by the sum of the meta rate-distortion function and the intra-task rate-distortion function.
-The following result establishes an upper bound on the intra-task rate-distortion function.
+Recall that for meta-learning, the total estimation error is upper bounded by the sum of rate-distortion functions for the meta parameter and individual tasks.
+The following result establishes an upper bound on this intra-task rate-distortion function.

 \begin{lemma}{\bf (intra-task rate-distortion upper bound)} For all $r, T \in \mathbb{Z}_{++}$,

 \end{lemma} \begin{proof} Let $\tilde{\xi} = \xi^{(m)} + Z$ where $Z \perp \xi^{(m)}$ and $Z \sim \normal(0, \epsilon I_r/r)$.
 Let $\tilde{\theta} = \psi\tilde{\xi}$.
 We begin by upper bounding the rate.